sirgallo/quicfiletransfer/cmd/Cmd.md

 -srcFolder=string -> the path to the file on the remote server(default is /<path-to-quic-file-transfer>/quicfiletransfer/cmd/srv)
 -dstFolder=string -> the path to the destination folder on the local machine (default is /<path-to-quic-file-transfer>/quicfiletransfer/cmd/cli)
--insecure=bool -> determines if the client should verify the server's cert (default is false)
+-insecure=bool -> determines if the client should verify the server's cert (default is false) -streams=int -> the number of streams to open on the file transfer (default is 1) -writers=int -> the number of writers to create to process the file (default is 1)
 ```

 **NOTE** The insecure flag should only be used in development